marvin981973/HMS-2.0/README.md

-# HMS-2.0
+# hotel
-Hotel Management System 2.0 - Laravel
+Hotel booking engine with Laravel 5.1 and AngularJS